Agriculture in California: Labor

+The Borello 1988 decision classifies strawberry sharecroppers as independent contractors.

 Even when immigration was unrestricted, strawberry growers felt in 2017 that labor supply was still too tight.
 Farmers here were solid supporters of candidate and then President Trump, but were quickly surprised by the rhetoric of the administration due to the labor situation in the industry.
 As late as 2017 the illegal workforce was still projected to grow.
 A Pew Research Center analysis by Passel & Cohn expected continued lax enforcement to produce a continued population boom, including among California's agricultural workers.
 During and after the escalated deportation raids the lack of normal labor opened opportunities for others.
 Many high school students with farmworker family members quit school to join them in the fields.

 Some farmworkers here are not employed here all year but instead travel to other agricultural employment while California is in the off season.